 Sporting Opportunities at Manurewa Intermediate School

 We provide our students with opportunities to compete in every zone sport that is on offer.
-Our staff work tirelessly to ensure our students are set up for success with high quality coaching in both morning, lunchtime and after school sessions.
+Our staff works tirelessly to ensure our students are set up for success with high-quality coaching in both mornings, lunchtime and after-school sessions.
 Staff regularly attend professional development to ensure they have the necessary skills to coach and train our students to their maximum potential.

-We place massive emphasis on participation and we aim to have as many students as actively involved as possible.
+We place a massive emphasis on participation and we aim to have as many students as actively involved as possible.
 Our carefully designed Recreation programme is a vehicle for this.
-Not only do students see the importance of competing but they learn values such as fair play, communication and perseverance.
+Not only do students see the importance of competing but they learn values such as fair play, communication, and perseverance.

 It promotes taking chances and trying something new.
-Competitions set a framework for practising and facilitating a growth mind-set for our students.
+Competitions set a framework for practicing and facilitating a growth mindset for our students.
 They give benchmarks upon which we can base our improvements, and put value on the challenge of improving.
 A desire to win will often cause people to be more creative and to think outside the square.